Please login to your Sampan Travel account.

 Due to fear of assassination, Mindon held off naming an heir until it was too late.
 When he died suddenly in 1878, quick maneuvering by one of his wives led to the young and nondescript Prince Thibaw taking the throne.
 Thibaw was conveniently infatuated with the schemer’s daughter, Supayalat.
 The subsequent massacre of 79 of his kinsmen seen to be potential rivals, including women and children, shocked the nation and was even reported in aghast editorials of European newspapers.
 Both mother-in-law and wife were strong-minded, ambitious and paranoid, and between them, it is said, drove the young king into an emasculated, gin-soaked state of depression.
 His own paranoia kept him within the palace walls from his coronation to the day the British arrived.

 In 1885 one of the biggest meteor showers in modern history shot across the Burmese sky, seen to many locals as an omen for the end of their kingdom.
-Trade disputes, rivalry across the British Channel, and rash diplomacy on the part of the young Burmese king, incited the Third Anglo-Burmese War in 1885.
+Tensions began to rise between the British and the Burmese, as the former harboured suspicions that King Thibaw was coysing up to the French.
+Furthemore, the young king had greatly aggrivated the Imperialists through the "Great Shoe Question", when British officials who had refused to take off their shoes upon entering the Royal Palace were banished from Mandalay.
+This coupled with further trade disputes and some rash diplomacy on the part of the young Burmese king, incited the Third Anglo-Burmese War in 1885.
 The war lasted just two weeks; the elephants of Mandalay were no match for the world’s first ever machine guns.
 After a brief battle for Mandalay, the entirety of Burma became a province of British India.
 The last king of Burma and his court were swiftly exiled to India.
 Thibaw was to never again set foot upon his homeland, dying in Barrackpore not far from Calcutta in 1916.
 Following the fall of Mandalay the British annexed the entirety of the country.
 On March 1st 1886, to add insult to injury, Burma became not a crown colony but a province of British India.

 Though inhabitants of Mandalay were relieved and surprised that bloody massacre didn’t follow the fall of the Konbaung Dynasty, there was a bitter resentment against their new overlords which, especially in the first few years, was constantly erupting into skirmishes and fierce patches of revolt.
-The partial dismantling of the Buddhist education system, coupled with the British disregard for customs such as removing ones shoes when entering a pagoda, provoked further rancour and discontent.
+Any opposition was fiercely oppresed with entire rebellious villages razed to the ground.
+The partial dismantling of the Buddhist education system, coupled with an influx of Christian missionaries provoked further rancour and discontent.
 On the role of the Burmese monk post-annexation, Donald Eugene Smith in Religion and Politics in Burma writes:

 There was no place for him in the new western-oriented social hierarchy, his education functions were assumed by other agencies, an unknown foreign language prevented him from understanding what was going on, and westernized Burmese laymen increasingly regarded him as irrelevant to modern life.